A £10.3 million EPSRC grant will fund a unique cryo-microscopy facility for Engineering and Physical Sciences in the Department of Materials.

 Dr Baptiste Gault and Dr Finn Giuliani are co-leading the new project.

-Dr Gault said: “Cryo-enabled microscopy & microanalysis allows us to stop the time and take snapshots of fast-evolving systems, thereby capturing the transient states that are responsible for a material’s evolution in operation.
+Dr Gault said: “Cryo-enabled microscopy & microanalysis allows us to 'stop time' and take snapshots of fast-evolving systems, thereby capturing the transient states that are responsible for a material’s evolution in operation.

 A single technique cannot give us all the information we need, so we need workflows enabling us to deploy multiple microscopy and microanalysis on an identical location or correlatively on the same specimen.
 Then by combining the data streams we can reveal all that needs to be known about nearly every atom of the material.